waldenulibrary/DOI-registration-Processing/README.md

        <xsl:variable name="journal_electronic_issn">XXXX-XXXX</xsl:variable>

-1. Transform the XML using a XSLT v2.0 transformer, such as Oxygen XML Editor using the Saxon HE, EE, or PE processor
+1. Transform the "DC-ready-to-transform.xml" file using a XSLT v2.0 transformer, such as Oxygen XML Editor using the Saxon HE, EE, or PE processor

 1. Save the outputed XML file and upload to CrossRef at https://doi.crossref.org